Stockpile Strategy

 Empty Columns

-Use open columns before dealing.
+Use open columns before the next deal.

 Rules